fhamborg/news-please/README.md

 * commoncrawl.org provides an extensive, free-to-use archive of news articles from small and major publishers world wide
 * news-please enables users to conveniently download and extract articles from commoncrawl.org
 * you can optionally define filter criteria, such as news publisher(s) or the date period, within which articles need to be published
-* clone the news-please repository, adapt the config section in [newsplease/examples/commoncrawl.py](https://github.com/fhamborg/news-please/blob/master/newsplease/examples/commoncrawl.py), and execute `python3 newsplease/examples/commoncrawl.py`
+* clone the news-please repository, adapt the config section in [newsplease/examples/commoncrawl.py](https://github.com/fhamborg/news-please/blob/master/newsplease/examples/commoncrawl.py), and execute `python3 -m newsplease.examples.commoncrawl`

 ## Getting started